-Routine transportation is provided in a taxi or wheelchair van for non-emergent qualifying medical services.
+Routine transportation is provided in a taxi, wheelchair van, or gurney van for non-emergent qualifying medical services.
 This does not include ambulance transport.
 See the "Ambulance Services" section earlier in this chart.

-All transportation, including wheelchair transports, must meet plan criteria.
+All transportation, including wheelchair and gurney transports, must meet plan criteria.

-Each one-way trip may not exceed 50 miles.
+Each one-way trip may not exceed 75 miles.
+Prior authorization is required for trips exceeding 50 miles.